JoaquinRufino/JoaquinRufino/README.md

 - 👋 Hi, I’m @JoaquinRufino
 - 👀 I’m interested in writing.
 Learn constantly.
 I am an ambassador in the company Acala Network
-- 🌱 I’m currently learning Full stack development studio.
+- 🌱 I’m currently learning Full stack development.
 - 📫 How to reach me... rufinojoaquin10@gmail.com
 - https://www.linkedin.com/in/joaquin-rufino-4a989a183/